This company is not yet accredited. To learn more, see reviews below or submit your own.

 Please be careful when dealing with this dealer.
 They are no different from the local one on the avenue or corners in your neighborhoods.
 They are all about the sale and not customer satisfaction.
 Buyers, please beware.
 The vehicles are not safe at Garden City Nissan. (also the promises that they make is a comfort to a fool).

-Nissan of Garden City Company Profile
+Nissan of Garden City Company Information

 - Company Name: